-We tried this one before and it definitely deserved another go.
-It also was a great excuse for getting the sous-vide out the storage again.
+We tried this one before, and it definitely deserved another go.
+It also was an excellent excuse for getting the sous-vide out the storage again.

 The recipe was originally featured as a Masterclass from George Calombaris in the 6th season of Masterchef Australia.

 The salmon only gets cooked until 38℃ / 100℉ and results in a perfect melt-in-your-mouth piece of fish with a tangy yet buttery tomato sauce and sautéed spinach balls.
 It doesn’t get any better!

 Again, the title of the recipe is accurate but sells the other components short as they are quite refined.

 - The “spinach” are basically wraps made from a single layer of steamed spinach filled with sautéed spinach with some garlic and shallots.
 The wraps are molded using cling film and then kept in a steamer to keep warm before serving.